evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 run redis.exe in a bcackground window
 ```

-After installing and starting REDIS you can run "npm start" to start your smart agent.
+After installing and starting REDIS you can run "npm start" to start your smart-agent.

 ## Packaging with Docker

-When you finished your development of the smart-agent you can create a docker container for it that you can run it on every docker environment.
+After you have finished the development of your smart-agent, you can create a docker container for it.
+This way you can run it on every docker environment.
 The sample `Dockerfile` is below:

 ```dockerfile
 FROM node:12 as install